jknightlab/mirna_pipeline/Workflow_simplified.md

-The goal of this project was, starting from the sequencing files provided by the Sequencing Core of WTCHG, generate a list of candidate microRNAs differentially expressed in healthy controls versus patients with ankylosing spondylitis for further experimental validation.
+The goal of this project was, starting from the sequencing files provided by the Sequencing Core of WTCHG, to generate a list of candidate microRNAs differentially expressed in healthy controls versus patients with ankylosing spondylitis for further experimental validation.
 Sequencing project number